|9.15 – 10.30

 Matthew Baldwin, Deputy Director General, Directorate-General for Mobility and Transport, European Commission

-Craig Marcinkowski, Director, Strategy & Business Development, Gryphon Sensors
+Craig Marcinkowski, Director, Strategy & Business Development, Gryphon Sensors, LLC

 Marc Kegelaers, Chief Executive Officer, Unifly NV